polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 ### Checking for Locks

-For further information about locks on your account or remove them, you can check out the [Learn How You Can Free Funds - Deep Dive into Polkadot's Locks](https://www.youtube.com/watch?v=LHgY7ds_bZ0){target=_\blank} educational video and the [Why Can't I Transfer My DOT?](https://support.polkadot.network/support/solutions/articles/65000169437-why-can-t-i-transfer-tokens-){target=\_blank} guide.
+For further information about locks on your account or how to remove them, you can check out the [Learn How You Can Free Funds - Deep Dive into Polkadot's Locks](https://www.youtube.com/watch?v=LHgY7ds_bZ0){target=_\blank} educational video and the [Why Can't I Transfer My DOT?](https://support.polkadot.network/support/solutions/articles/65000169437-why-can-t-i-transfer-tokens-){target=\_blank} guide.

 ### Purging Session Keys